asgomda/word-count-wizard/README.md

-# word-count-wizard
+# Word Count Wizard
-Word Count Wizard
+This is program provides an analysis of the efficiency of different hashing functions